353words/looping/README.md

 _NOTE: If you are familiar with Python's generators - it's the same idea._

-Say you want have a slice of events and you want to filter out non valid events.
+Say you have a slice of events, and you want to filter out non-valid events.

 **Listing 14: Event**